-Comparison of Rights of Shareholders of Crude and Unitholders of CPLP (page 113)
+Comparison of Rights of Shareholders of Crude and Unitholders of CPLP (page 116)

 Pursuant to the proposed transaction, Crude shareholders will receive CPLP common units.
-Therefore, after the consummation of the proposed transaction, current Crude shareholders will become CPLP unitholders, and their rights as CPLP unitholders will be governed by the CPLP Partnership Agreement, which will be further amended to modify certain terms, as required by the merger agreement.
+Therefore, after the consummation of the proposed transaction, current Crude shareholders will be governed by the CPLP Partnership Agreement, which will be further amended to modify certain terms, as required by the Merger agreement.
 See the section captioned "the Merger Agreement - Governance Matters after the Merger."
-While both Crude and CPLP are organized under the laws of the Republic of the Marshall Islands, and accordingly their equityholder rights are both governed by Marshall Islands law, there are certain differences between the rights of Crude shareholders and the rights of holders of CPLP common units.
-For a description of material differences, please see the section captioned "Comparison of Rights of Shareholders of Crude and Unitholders of CPLP" beginning on page 113.
+While both Crude and CPLP are organized under the laws of the Republic of holders of CPLP common units.
+For example, while the business and affairs of each of Crude and CPLP are overseen by a board of directors, because CPLP is a limited partnership, its day-to-day affairs are managed by its general partner and the general partner's officers, at the direction and subject to the authority of the CPLP Board.
+Crude is a corporation and has its own officers who are appointed by the Crude Board.
+Furthermore, the CPLP Board is composed of seven directors, three directors who are appointed by its general partner and four directors who are elected by the holders of CPLP common units the general partner or its affiliates.
+However, both the Crude Board and the elected directors on the CPLP Board are classified into three classes, with the terms of each of the classes expiring in successive years.
+For a further description of material differences, please see the section captioned "Comparison of Rights of Shareholders of Crude and Unitholders of CPLP" beginning on page 116.

-Comparative Stock Prices and Dividends (page 98)
+Comparative Stock Prices and Dividends (page 101)